jayysoni/Evoting/README.md

-# E-Voting System using Django
+## E-Voting System using Django Abstract

-A secure online voting system built with Django, SQLite, and Django’s built-in authentication system.
-This project simulates a real-world election environment with 3 candidates and 100 enrolled voters.
+This project presents a secure, web-based E-Voting System built using Django and SQLite.
+Aimed at educational institutions, the platform allows approximately 100 pre-registered voters to log in using their unique enrollment numbers and cast a single vote.
+The admin interface simplifies candidate management and result tracking, while Django’s built-in authentication and CSRF protection ensure secure and reliable operation.
+The system is ideal for simulating small-scale elections and serves as a practical demonstration of digital voting mechanisms.

 # Problem Statement